archmagos-dominus/Mima-bot/README.md

   You can then use `!wake` in the channel to wake her up.
 From there, use `!help` to get a list of commands.

 ## Feature Roadmap
-  1. Add blackjack
-  2. Integrate Mima-bot with the ShanghAI backend for basic conversational use.
+  1. Integrate Mima-bot with the ShanghAI backend for basic conversational use.